 Dr Singer grew up in the Bronx and Long Island, went to college and medical school in Ohio (Oberlin College and Western Reserve Univ.), did his pediatric training in Chicago and Cleveland (Cleveland Metropolitan General Hospital), and his pediatric neurology residency at the Johns Hopkins Hospital, after which he remained on the faculty.
-He is currently the Haller Professor of Pediatric Neurology and Director of Child Neurology at the Johns Hopkins University School of Medicine.
+The Haller Professor of Pediatric Neurology, he directed the Division of Pediatric Neurosurgery at Johns Hopkins from 1999-2011 and is a former director of Child Neurology at the Johns Hopkins University School of Medicine.

 Dr. Singer focuses on general child neurology with a principal interest in caring for children with movement disorders.

 - American Board of Pediatrics